microsoft/BotBuilder-Samples/experimental/generation/runbot/readme.md

 ## Troubleshooting

 * **Missing LUIS endpoint key**: If you are unable to interact with LUIS, ensure the same LUIS key was used when running `bf luis:build` as in `luis:endpointKey` from `dotnet user-secrets list --id RunBot`.

-* **Missing LUIS app ID**: If you are missing an appid, most likely you did not run `bf luis:build` to build your LUIS model.
+* **Missing LUIS app ID**: If you are missing an appid, most likely the `build` script did not run successfully.
+Either make sure you pass in the LUIS key to the script or have done `bf config:set:luis --authoringKey <key>`.

 [dotnet]:https://dotnet.microsoft.com/download
 [git]:https://git-scm.com/downloads